Classical Kuiper belt object: Families

-†As of 2008.
-The four brightest objects of the family are situated on the graphs inside the circle representing Haumea.

 Exploration

 As of January 2019, only one classical Kuiper belt object has been observed up close by spacecraft.
 Both Voyager spacecraft have passed through the region before the discovery of the Kuiper belt.
 New Horizons was the first mission to visit a classical KBO.
 After its successful exploration of the Pluto system in 2015, the NASA spacecraft has visited the small KBO 486958 Arrokoth at a distance of 3500 km on 1 January 2019.

 List

 Here is a very generic list of classical Kuiper belt objects.
-As of July 2023, there are about 779 objects with q > 40 AU and Q < 48 AU.
+As of July 2023, there are about 870 objects with q > 40 AU and Q < 48 AU.